building-energy/ABCE_Open_Data_Project/datasets/3_EnergyPlus_simulation_data/README.md

 However this dataset contains much information in the form of text only, such as the type of sensor used and the location where the sensor was placed.
 This means that the dataset would not meeting [Principle F1](https://www.go-fair.org/fair-principles/f1-meta-data-assigned-globally-unique-persistent-identifiers/) which asks for *"Globally unique and persistent identifiers remove ambiguity in the meaning of your published data by assigning a unique identifier to every element of metadata and every concept/measurement in your dataset."*

-The dataset also could use a dedicated common vocabulary for describing sensor measurements (such as the [SOSA ontology](https://www.w3.org/TR/vocab-ssn/)) which would help to meet [Principle I2](https://www.go-fair.org/fair-principles/i2-metadata-use-vocabularies-follow-fair-principles/) of the FAIR guidelines.
+The dataset also could use a dedicated common vocabulary for describing measurements and predictions (such as the [SOSA ontology](https://www.w3.org/TR/vocab-ssn/)) which would help to meet [Principle I2](https://www.go-fair.org/fair-principles/i2-metadata-use-vocabularies-follow-fair-principles/) of the FAIR guidelines.

+## How to publish this data?

-An example of this same dataset as FAIR data is given here: https://github.com/building-energy/ABCE_Open_Data_Project/tree/main/datasets/Hobo_U12_sensor_data_v2
+An example of how this dataset might be published on the Figshare platform is given here: https://figshare.com/s/464885898d0041bfa8fd

-This folder contains an example of how to analyse the 'Simulation data example' dataset.

-The dataset itself can be viewed here: https://figshare.com/s/464885898d0041bfa8fd

-The files in this folder are:
-- this README.md file.
-- a Jupyter Notebook named 'examples_of_data_analysis.ipynb' which contains examples, written in Python, of how to analyse the dataset.
-This notebook can be viewed directly in GitHub or on NBViewer here: https://nbviewer.org/github/building-energy/ABCE_Open_Data_Project/blob/main/internal_test_datasets/simulation/examples_of_data_analysis.ipynb
-- a file named 'time_series_plot.png' which is an example plot created by the analysis in the Jupyter Notebook.